-Here’s Why A Social Media Policy Can Benefit Everyone In 2019, a social media policy is essential for any workplace.
+Protecting Your Company Through A Social Media Policy In 2019, a social media policy is essential for any workplace.
 Whether it’s for contacting new leads or celebrating the everyday successes within the company, Facebook, Twitter, LinkedIn and Instagram are platforms which carry an enormous amount of weight and potential behind them.
 And sometimes, this weight can shift and crash through your company like a bull in a china shop.

-“A social media policy should highlight that staff who engage in social networking – even whilst they are off duty and off the premises – must always be mindful of expressing views that go against company values in any way.
-Should they post anything on their social media which is in any way offensive or controversial, then the reputational damage to all associated can be extensive, particularly when it gets picked up by the national media and becomes front page news.
+Social media policies highlight that staff who engage in social networking – even whilst they are off duty and off the premises – must always be mindful of expressing views that go against the company values in any way.
+Should an employee post anything on their social media that is in any way offensive or controversial, then the reputational damage to all associated can be extensive.